Graphic designer creating branding identity systems for clients for 20 years

 Symbols and logos are special, highly condensed information forms or identifiers.
 Symbols are abstract representation of a particular idea or identity.
 The CBS “eye” and the active “television” are symbolic forms, which we learn to recognize as representing a particular concept or company.
 Logotypes are corporate identifications based on a special typographical word treatment.
 Some identifiers are hybrid, or combinations of symbol and logotype.
 In order to create these identifiers, the designer must have a clear vision of the corporation or idea to be represented and of the audience to which the message is directed.

 My design success is a result of knowing how to clarify goals while bringing solutions that produce positive results.
-Through the collaborative process my acquired skill-set will help your business enhance on-line presence, profitability and positive brand recognition.GET RESULTS
+Through the collaborative process my acquired skill-set will help your business enhance on-line presence, profitability and positive brand recognition.COLLABORATIVE GOALS

-There’s 100’s of options when it comes to creating an effective online presence.
-Starting with your website & search listings.
-There’s also social media and can we just forget about yelp!
-Which ones do you need to pay attention to – Where should you put your best efforts?
-My 17+ years experience in the industry allows me to cut through the non-sense and build websites & social media profiles that help grow your business.
+There’s an overload of options when it comes to creating an effective online presence.
+Starting with a quality website and good organic search listings.
+There’s also the rules of navigating social media.
+Which ones apply to you – to your brand.
+Where is the separation.
+Where are your marketing efforts best presented.
+My 20+ years experience in the graphic design and advertising industry helps me to cut through the non-sense and build brands and websites that grow your business.